nikhilvsupekar/nikhilvsupekar.github.io/docs/_posts/2020-12-13-marl-trains.markdown

 ## **Problem Description**

+One of the major bottlenecks faced by the transportation and logistic companies around the world right now is the punctuality of all their train operations.
+Punctuality not only involves regularity in time but also relies on several factors like ensuring safety and providing reliability of service [1].
 This project’s main focus is to solve the problem of railway traffic control.
-One of the major bottlenecks faced by the transportation and logistic companies around the world right now is the punctuality of all their train operations.
-Punctuality not only involves regularity in time but also relies on several factors like ensuring safety and providing reliability of service.
-[1] Through this project, we aim to work on this domain by shifting solutions from traditional Operations Research techniques to a Reinforcement Learning approach!
+Through this project, we aim to work on this domain by shifting solutions from traditional Operations Research techniques to a Reinforcement Learning approach!

 We make use of the environment provided in the flatland challenge that is built to tackle this exact problem of scheduling and rescheduling trains.
 They provide a grid-world environment that will be described in detail over the next section.
 The major moving parts in this problem, for now, are the trains (which are generally referred to as agents throughout this blog), stations (to which specific trains have to arrive at), and tracks (that form a network that connects different stations).